About the Centre Mersenne

 Funding by journals

 Recurring costs induced by each publication shall be borne by the journal itself.
-The following services: typesetting, detection of plagiarism, managing editor, editing and printing, will then be billed to the journal publisher or to the institutions supporting the journal.
+The following services: typesetting, plagiarism detection, managing editor, editing and printing, will be billed to the journal publisher or to the institutions supporting the journal.